mntmn/amiga2000-gfxcard/README.md

 This repository contains my Kicad schematics and Xilinx ISE/Verilog files for my graphics card project.
 This is a work in progress, started in October 2015.
 The first 4 prototypes were assembled in Jan/Feb 2016 and had noise problems, so I started a redesign on Feb 13, 2016.

-On Mar 27th, 2016, the redesign worked and I could load a 16 bit 565BGR coded raw image from floppy into the graphics card that displayed a 1280x720p resolution (75mhz pixelclock).g
+On Mar 27th, 2016, the redesign worked and I could load a 16 bit 565BGR coded raw image from floppy into the graphics card that displayed a 1280x720p resolution (75mhz pixelclock).

 In April 2016, I managed to get Workbench running via a reverse engineered Picasso96 driver.